 Will my workers’ compensation claim be denied?

-In some cases, the reason for the employee’s termination can lead to their workers’ comp claim being denied.
-This usually happens if the worker was violating their employment contract at the time of his or her injury.
+In some California cases, the reason for your termination can lead to your workers’ comp claim being denied.
+This usually happens if you were violating your employment contract at the time of your injury.

-Workers can get fired and see their termination lead to a denial if:
+For example, you can get fired and see your termination lead to a denial if:

-- they were under the influence of drugs or alcohol at the time of their injury,
+- you were under the influence of drugs or alcohol (“intoxicated”) at the time of your injury,

-- they were hurt while off the worksite when they were supposed to be working,
+- you were hurt while off the worksite when you were supposed to be working,

-- the injury was due to prohibited activities that are not within the scope of employment, like playing a practical joke on a coworker, or
+- the injury was due to prohibited activities that are not within the scope of employment or proper protocols, like playing a practical joke on a coworker (“horseplay”), or

-- the worker was hurt while committing a crime.2
+- you were hurt while committing a crime.2

-In these cases, the employee is fired for the wrongful conduct at work.
-The reasons for the termination can then lead to a denial of the worker’s claim for compensation.
+In these cases, the employer fired you for wrongful conduct at work.
+The reasons for the termination can then lead to a denial of your worker’s claim for compensation.
 Workers’ compensation insurance companies frequently use this line of defense.

 When is it retaliation for making a workers’ comp claim?

-Employers are prohibited from retaliating against a worker for filing a workers’ compensation claim.
+Employers may not retaliate against you for filing a workers’ compensation claim.
 If employers could retaliate against a worker for making a workers’ comp claim, or fire them for doing so, it would drastically undermine the workers’ compensation system.

-Retaliation is not limited to terminating the worker.
+Retaliation comprises not only terminating you.
 The following courses of conduct also amount to retaliation:

-- requiring the worker to use vacation time for medical appointments stemming from the workplace injury, or
+- requiring you to use vacation time for medical appointments stemming from your workplace injury, or

-- transferring the worker to a less desirable position.
+- transferring you to a less desirable position.

-If an employer retaliates against an injured employee for filing for workers’ comp, the worker can file a wrongful termination lawsuit.
-They can seek:
+If an employer retaliates against you for filing for workers’ comp, you can file a wrongful termination lawsuit.
+You can seek:

 - increased workers’ compensation and medical benefits,

-- back wages for their wage loss, and
+- back wages for your wage loss, and

 Does the timing of my work injury matter?

-The timing of the work injury matters for 2 reasons:
+The timing of your work injury matters for two reasons:

-- it can be prima facie evidence of wrongful termination in some states, and
+- it can be evidence of wrongful termination, and

-- if the injury happened after the worker was discharged, the claim can be denied.
+- if your injury happened after you were discharged, your claim can be denied.

 If an adverse employment action follows a workers’ comp filing, it can be evidence that it was retaliatory.
 Examples of an adverse employment action include:

-- changing the worker’s hours in a way that could be seen as punishment.
+- changing your hours in a way that could be seen as punishment.

 The timing of the injury also matters for the workers’ comp claim.
 Workers’ compensation only covers injuries that happen on the job.
-If the termination happened before the injury, it may not be covered.
-The worker’s claim may get denied.
+If the termination happened before the injury, it may not be covered, and your worker’s claim may get denied.